Hayward, Hornets hand Nets first loss of season, 106-104

 CHARLOTTE, N.C.
+(AP) — Gordon Hayward gave Hornets fans a little taste of why owner Michael Jordan felt strongly about luring him to Charlotte with a four-year, $120 million contract last month.

-(AP) — Gordon Hayward had 28 points, seven assists and six rebounds, and the Charlotte Hornets handed the Brooklyn Nets their first loss of the season, 106-104 on Sunday night.
+Hayward, acquired in a sign-and-trade with Boston, had 28 points, seven assists and six rebounds, and Charlotte handed the Brooklyn Nets their first loss of the season, 106-104 on Sunday night.

+Hayward did a little bit of everything, making 12 of 20 shots while setting up his team with good scoring opportunities and helping the Hornets out of some potentially bad possessions with solid plays before the shot clock expired.

+“He brings us calm and poise out there,” Hornets coach James Borrego said.
+“He settles us when we need a good possession, an efficient possession.
+He is able to create that.”

 Terry Rozier added 19 points, including two clutch free throws, and P.J.
 Washington finished with 14 points and 12 rebounds for the Hornets, who limited the Nets to 42.7% shooting from the floor.